HYKINGDOM/java-tutorial/spring-boot-project-async/README.en.md

 ####Possible requirements for concurrent scenarios -- relying on upstream execution results as input parameters

-For example, for the three execution units of a-b-c, the input parameter of a is string, and the output parameter is int. for B, it needs to use the result of a as its input parameter.
-In other words, a and B are not independent but result dependent.
+For example, for the three execution units of a-b-c, the input parameter of a is string, and the output parameter is int. for B, it needs to use the handlerResult of a as its input parameter.
+In other words, a and B are not independent but handlerResult dependent.

-Before a finishes executing, B can't get the result.
-It just knows the result type of A.
+Before a finishes executing, B can't get the handlerResult.
+It just knows the handlerResult type of A.

 So, my framework also supports such scenarios.
-You can take the result wrapper class of a as the input parameter of B when arranging.
+You can take the handlerResult wrapper class of a as the input parameter of B when arranging.
 Although it is not implemented at this time, it must be empty, but it can ensure that after the implementation of a, the participation of B will be assigned.